sepulrator/loan-data-feed-app/README.md

 # Loan Data Feed Application

-* Alpakka Kinesis Firehose Connector is used for publishing file to kinesis firehose Alpakka uses aws kinesis sdk PutRecordsBatch api which has a 500 record limit per request.
+* reads csv file and publish records of file to kinesis firehose.
+Note that: csv file header does not feed to firehose

 * Before running the application aws credentials should be configured.
 Default values are placed on application.conf
     * AWS_ACCESS_KEY_ID = ????? //override or configure via aws cli